mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 The mongocxx driver builds on top of the MongoDB C driver.

+* For mongocxx-3.5.x, libmongoc 1.15.0 or later is required.
 * For mongocxx-3.4.x, libmongoc 1.13.0 or later is required.
 * For mongocxx-3.3.x, libmongoc 1.10.1 or later is required.
 * For mongocxx-3.2.x, libmongoc 1.9.2 or later is required.